AnanthaRajuC/pasindud.github.io/_posts/2014-08-24-language-purpose.md

 ---

-There are quite a few languages out there and many of them have there speciality and purpose, let's note some ot them.
+There are quite a few languages out there and many of them have there speciality and purpose, let's note some to them.
 Note that I have coded in all these languages in some point of time.

 ####Java